What is a Governing Body?

 Our Current Governors

-Local Authority Governor: Dr D Hogg
+Local Authority Governor: Dr D Hogg, Mrs C Craven

-Head Teacher: Mr Jonathan Walters
+Head Teacher: Mr J Walters

 Foundation (Ex-Officio Governor): vacant

-Safeguarding Governor: Mrs A Fish
+Safeguarding Governor: Mrs N Payne

-SEND Governor: Mrs C Barber
+SEND Governor: Mrs N Payne

-Clerk: Mrs K Correia
+Clerk: Mrs Lorna Harnby

-The upcoming open Governing Body meetings will be Wednesday 23 November 2022, Wednesday 22 February 2023 and Wednesday 21 June 2023 – all at 7.30pm
+The upcoming open Governing Body meetings will be Wednesday 24 January 2024, Wednesday 13 March 2024, Wednesday 8 May 2024 and Wednesday 26 June 2024 – all at 6.30pm

 Meet our Governing Body

-Ariela Fish - Chair of Governors Education Committee, Safeguarding and Link Governor
+Ariela Fish - Co-Chair of Governors

 Ariela lives in Ewhurst with her family.
 Two of her children attend Ewhurst C of E Infant School.
 Ariela was very excited to join the Governing Body as a parent governor and the governor for safeguarding in September 2021.
 With a background in psychology and law, Ariela is eager to lend her skills in support of our wonderful school.